JAKeijzer96/JavaChess/README.md

 Project currently on hold while I focus on school and learn JavaFX 2020-11-26
-Decided to (try to) implement check and checkmate before doing GUI stuff
+Decided to (try to) implement check and checkmate before doing GUI stuff 2021-01-29
+One week of vacation means more chess coding!
+Aim to properly code castling for both standard and fischer random chess.